explore my integrated approach & the tools i use

 We start with a conversation.

-We begin with a conversation about what’s going on for you, what you’re struggling with, and what you want to achieve, and I will tell your more about TCTSY and a session is like practically.
-This initial call is free and you are under no obligation to subsequently work with me.
+We begin with a conversation about what’s going on for you, what you’re struggling with, and what you want to achieve, and I will tell you more about TCTSY and what a session is like practically.
+This initial call is free and you are under no obligation to work with me subsequently.

 2. INTAKE QUESTIONNAIRE.